Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Margot Robbie exhibits many characteristics associated with Enneagram Type 8 personalities.
 This includes her assertiveness, her protective nature, and her resilience.
-These characteristics are deeply rooted in her desire to protect herself and others, which is a core motivation for Type 8 individuals."
+These characteristics are deeply rooted in her desire to protect herself and others, a core motivation for Type 8 individuals."
           },
           "name": "Why is Margot Robbie considered an Enneagram Type 8?"
         },